-If you return your form before arriving, you will receive your University card when you complete the enrolment process with Student Information.
-If you fill in the University card form after arrival, you will need to to arrange an appointment with Student Information at a later date to pick up the card.
-In both cases you must book an appointment with Student Information in advance to complete your enrolment and collect your card.
+You will receive your University card when you complete the enrolment process with your academic department.
+You must book an appointment with your academic department in advance in order to do this.
 Your University card acts as an identity card whenever you are on college or University premises, provides access to University libraries, IT services and the Language Centre.
 It is also used as a payment card or for building access in some departments.

 Student Self Service

 Before arriving as a new student in Oxford you should complete the first step of your University registration using Student Self Service.
-Your Oxford Single Sign On IT account details will be emailed to you ahead of your arrival.
-Student Information will complete your registration once you arrive.
-Once your registration is complete you will be able to log back into Student Self Service to print an enrolment certificate and check and update your personal details throughout the year.
+For this you will need your Oxford Single Sign On (SSO) IT account details, and these will be emailed to you after your card form is processed.
+Your academic department will send you registration instructions when your record is ready and will complete your registration once you arrive.
+Once your registration is complete you will be able to log back into student self service to print an enrolment certificate and check and update your personal details throughout the year.

 Arriving at Oxford

-You will need to arrange an appointment in advance with the Student Information team in order to complete your enrolment and collect your card: firstname.lastname@example.org.
+You will need to arrange an appointment in advance with your academic department in order to complete your enrolment and collect your card.

 What if I have to postpone or cancel my study?